 Going a little further around the bay but still very close to town is Gourmet au Bay, a friendly establishment with a simple but flavorful menu.
 The fresh oysters are fantastic as well as their flatbread pizzas.

 Lastly, my all time favorite is the Spud Point Crab Company.
-The crab sandwich is something you have to try.
+This brings me to the classic crab sandwich.
+It is something you have to try.
 I’ll leave it at that.
 No spoilers please.
 And for those of you who might still have room for more, the chowder is a must.
-This place gets crowded so you have to time it well.
+As a result, this place gets crowded so you have to time it well.
 I go just after lunch, or when they are closing, which seems to upset them a little bit.

 We grab a table in front of the harbor and look out over the ocean and wonder how this ever happened.
 And what we could have possibly done to deserve this.